ajablonsk1/WebApplication/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.

+## About App

+It's an Angular web application used for clients to reservate trips or for worker to manage the trips.
+Database and user authentitacion is done using Google Firebase.
+There are four distinguishable roles: user, vip, worker and admin (of course each one hasdifferent permissions).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.